svn2github/computational-materials-repository/c2dm/c2dm.rst

 The quantum electrostatic heterostructure (QEH) model
 -------------------------------------------------------
-The dielectric function of van der waals heterostructures and associated properties can be calculated with the python module, *QEH.py*, that can be downloaded from here: :download:`QEH.py`, and is also available trough GPAW (link and write more)
+The dielectric function of van der waals heterostructures and associated properties can be calculated with the python module, *QEH.py*, that can be downloaded from here: :download:`QEH.py`, and is also available trough GPAW (link and write more).

-As an example the macroscopic dielectric function of multilayer MoS2 can be calculated.
+As an example the macroscopic dielectric function of multilayer MoS2 can be obtained.
-First we extract the data for MoS2:
+First we extract the data for MoS2 from the database:

 .. literalinclude:: multi_MoS2.py
     :lines: 1-19

-Then we use the QEH module to calculate the dielectric function for for one to 20 layers:
+Then the QEH module is used to calculate the dielectric function for for one to 20 layers of MoS2.

 .. literalinclude:: multi_MoS2.py
     :lines: 20-